tammymolina/INST377-Final-Project/README.md

-    Title: Representation of Women and Men in TV Description of target browsers (iOS?
-Android?
-Which ones?
-Which versions?): Google Chrome, Firefox, IE, both on desktop and mobile
+    Title: Representation of Women and Men in TV Description of target browsers: Google Chrome, Firefox, IE, both on desktop and mobile
-    Documentation needs to be written in Markdown (*.md) files, nicely formatted

 Description of your project: